aeon0/botty/README.md

  [sorceress]                    | Descriptions
 --------------------------------|---------------------------------------------
-teleport | Hotkey for teleport skill_left | Hotkey for skill that is used on left mouse btn (e.g. Glacial Spike) skill_right | Hotkey for skill that is used on right mouse btn (e.g. Blizzard) forzen_armor | Hotkey for frozen armor (or any of the other armors) energy_shield | Hotkey for energy shield, only used if es_available is 1 thunder_storm | Hotkey for thunder storm, only used if ts_available is 1
+teleport | Required Hotkey for teleport skill_left | Required Hotkey for skill that is used on left mouse btn (e.g. Glacial Spike) skill_right | Required Hotkey for skill that is used on right mouse btn (e.g. Blizzard) frozen_armor | Optional Hotkey for frozen armor (or any of the other armors) energy_shield | Optional Hotkey for energy shield thunder_storm | Optional Hotkey for thunder storm

  [hammerdin]                    | Descriptions
 --------------------------------|---------------------------------------------
-teleport | Hotkey for teleport concentration | Hotkey for Concentration redemption | Hotkey for redemption holy_shield | Hotkey for Holy Shield blessed_hammer | Hotkey for Blessed Hammer
+teleport | Required Hotkey for teleport concentration | Required Hotkey for Concentration redemption | Optional Hotkey for redemption holy_shield | Hotkey for Holy Shield blessed_hammer | Hotkey for Blessed Hammer